5 Extras That Will Have You Standing Out At Your Trade Show Event

 And let’s face it, the less hangry people at an event---the better!!

-There are a few ways to get people taking pictures and sharing on social media.
+Provide ways for people to take pictures and share on social media.

 For birthday events: Use if you're a flower company:

-One way is to set up a backdrop with your event name or company name if you’re a vendor.
+For vendors, set up a backdrop with your event or company name.
 Have your company’s products available for attendees to take pics with and provide the hashtag you want them to use.
-Make it even more interesting if you promise prizes to those chosen from the hashtag shares.
+Make it even more interesting when you promise prizes to those chosen from the hashtag shares.

 Another popular item in events is the Photo Booth.
 You can rent this, along with someone to help promote and monitor it, in your city.
 Google to find options and then negotiate pricing.
 This tends to be a more spendy option so as an event manager you might want to find a sponsor.
 For a vendor it depends on how much attracting additional traffic to your booth matters?
 It will cost you so keep an eye on ROI to determine if this is a logical route for your company to go.